imironhead/imironhead.github.io/_posts/2016-03-23-monte-carlo-algorithm.md

 In my opinion, there are 2 major problems in computer Go:

-**There are too much branches to build a game tree.** Considering there are 3 states in each position (black, white and empty), there are $3^{361}$ possible games!
-And the size of board is not considered yet!
-Professional players compete each other on a 19 x 19 board.
-But the general rule is able to work on different size of boards, e.g. a 38 x 38 boards.
-The strategy would be changed to play on larger board.
-But world class players will still be world class while the larger game tree need Moore's Law.
+**There are too many branches to build a game tree.** Considering there are 3 states in each position (black, white and empty), there are $3^{361}$ possible games!
+And the size of the board is not considered yet!
+Professional players play games on a 19 x 19 board.
+But the general rule is able to work on boards with different size, e.g. a 38 x 38 boards.
+The strategy would be changed to play on the larger board.
+But world class players will still be world class while the larger game tree needs Moore's Law.

 **Go players play game with some kind of sense.** Go players usually play games with their sense.
 Even professional players would state: "I chose the move because I thought it would be interesting".
 Besides, good players can guess the potential of stone groups, but it's difficult to express it in algorithms (I don't even know how).

 Monte Carlo is a **heuristic** algorithm which was developed to solve the first problem: since I am not sure which one is the best, I wager on the most promising one!
-(Monte Carlo methods are alose developed in many other areas, e.g. photon map of computer graphics)
+(Monte Carlo methods are also developed in many other areas, e.g. photon map of computer graphics)

 # Why reversi

-I use a board game 'reversi' to demo the algorithm because of many advantanges:
+I use a board game 'reversi' to demo the algorithm because of many advantages:

 - The rule is simple ([wiki](https://en.wikipedia.org/wiki/Reversi)).
-- The size of game tree is reasonable.
+- The size of the game tree is reasonable.
 - It's famous on an old dictionary device in Taiwan.
 - There are simple strategies to follow.